cs50spring2019/cs50-dev/README.md

 # Overview
-This repository contains top-level files (i.e. Vagrantfile and bootstraph.sh) for downloading and configuring your Virtual Machine (VM), which you will use for compiling and running your lab assignments.
-Below, we detail how to clone and setup this repository, download assignments, and write/compile/execute your code.
+This repository contains files for downloading and configuring your Virtual Machine (VM), as well as documentation on how to the use the VM to complete lab assignments.
+Below are important links for setting up your development environment, cloning lab assignments, and VM usage.

 #### Table of Contents